-As for electronics, it came with a standard Strat style SSS configuration, and made use of high quality Fender Player Series Alnico V pickups, and CTS pots for the volume and tone controls.
-One of the coolest features about the wiring was the tone control layout, which was set up so that the top knob worked the neck and middle, and the bottom knob controlled the bridge – most Strats have no tone control for the bridge, so this really opens up a lot of tonal opportunities.
+As for electronics, it came with a standard Strat-style SSS configuration and made use of high-quality Fender Player Series Alnico V pickups, with CTS pots for the volume and tone controls.
+One of the coolest features about the wiring was the tone control layout, which was set up so that the top knob worked the neck and middle, and the bottom knob controlled the bridge.
+Most Strats have no tone control for the bridge, so this really opens up a lot of tonal opportunities.

 Being a Stratocaster, it was incredibly comfortable to play from any position.
-Standing, sitting, however you like, and this is largely down to a combination of low weight, and the fantastic contour body.
-The test model we received was 7lb and 9oz, which felt just about perfect.
+Standing, sitting, however you like.
+This is largely due to a combination of low weight, and the fantastic contour body.
+The test model we received was 7lbs, 9oz, which felt just about perfect.

 Because it was so comfortable, playability from the factory was superb.
-It had a super comfortable 9.5” radius fretboard that worked well with the low string height.
-It allowed expressive playing, but we didn’t find any choke out points anywhere on the neck.
+It had a super comfortable 9.5”-radius fretboard that worked well with the low string height.
+It allowed expressive playing, but we didn’t find any choke-out points on the neck.

 We really liked the tones we got from the Player Strat.
 The pickups were a big step up from the ceramic ones found on the old Standard, and did a better job of delivering the expected range of Strat sounds.

-In the neck we got a full bodied, well rounded tone, packed with warmth while retaining decent clarity.
-In the bridge position we found it to be super chimey, with tons of bite when overdriven hard.
+In the neck we got a full-bodied, well-rounded tone packed with warmth while retaining decent clarity.
+In the bridge position, we found it to be super chimey, with tons of bite when overdriven hard.
 The middle pickup on its own didn’t deliver anything particularly interesting, but when used as a support for the neck or bridge in the 2 and 4 positions, it came to life.
-The 4 position is arguably the most underrated on the Strat, in between the neck and middle, and it sounded incredible when played fingerstyle without picks.
+The 4 position (between the neck and middle) is arguably the most underrated on the Strat, and it sounded incredible when played fingerstyle without picks.

 The trem system was good.
-The 2 point bridge had no issues with floating, and returned to the neutral position every time without causing issues with intonation or tuning stability, making it much more usable than the 6 point trem you get on something like a classic Vibe Squier.
+The 2-point bridge had no issues with floating and returned to the neutral position every time without causing issues with intonation or tuning stability.
+This makes it much more usable than the 6-point trem you get with something like a classic Vibe Squier.

 Other Guitars to Consider